CHIRAG1610/cozy-site/README.md

 ## Locales

 We use JSON key-value files to store all the locales, and Transifex to translate the website.
-These files are located inside the `src/locales` folder.
+These files are located inside the `src/locales` folder and you can see later.
 To prevent conflicts, please avoid updating this files directly, but prefer to edit them on Transifex.

 * To translate the Website, go to [Transifex](https://www.transifex.com/cozy/cozy-site/);